-If you’re looking into solar for a strata block, it’s important that you understand the challenges that you’re up against – and the experiences that a lot of solar companies have in implementing solar for strata properties.
+If you’re looking into solar for a strata building, it’s important that you understand the challenges that you’re up against – and the experiences that a lot of solar companies have in implementing solar for strata properties.

-- Flat and concrete roofs, which means additional costs when it comes to ballasting and tilting the panels
+- Flat and concrete roofs will mean additional equipment is required to ballast and tilt the solar panels

 - There is often a mix of renters and owner-occupiers in a strata complex.
 The incentives for getting solar differ depending on which you happen to be.
-If a landlord with renters wish to invest in solar then they may need to reach an agreement with tennants to increase rent payments before participating
+If a landlord with renters wish to invest in solar then they may need to reach an agreement with tenants to increase rent payments before participating

 Talk to an experienced Solar Choice consultant about options for your Strata Building

-With these complications in mind, here are four potential solutions to the ‘solar on strata blocks’ problem – from most straightforward & simple to most technologically sophisticated & complex.
+With these complications in mind, here are four potential solutions to the ‘solar on strata buildings’ problem – from most straightforward & simple to most technologically sophisticated & complex.

 Option 1: Solar for the common areas

-Each strata block has a dedicated meter for the common areas, where lights, lifts and other communal equipment run; the electricity bill associated with this meter is paid for out of strata levies.
-For very tall apartment blocks with limited roofspace this is usually the best option available as it is a communal cost and everyone will (or should) benefit equally from it in the form of reduced strata bills.
-Furthermore, the capital expenditure required to purchase such a system can be relatively small, especially if the block does not have any communal lifts, air conditioning, pools or other devices which use a large amount of electricity.
+Each strata building has a dedicated meter for the common areas, where lights, lifts and other communal equipment run; the electricity bill associated with this meter is paid for out of strata levies.
+For very tall apartment blocks with limited roof space this is the simplest option to install solar as it is a communal cost and everyone will (or should) benefit equally from it in the form of reduced strata bills.
+Furthermore, the capital expenditure required to purchase such a system can be relatively small, especially if the strata building does not have any communal lifts, air conditioning, pools or other devices which use a large amount of electricity.